wm-bupt/oracle-mnist/README.md

 ```

 ### Loading data with Tensorflow
-Since there is no validation set in Oracle-MNIST, .

-Make sure you have [downloaded the data](#get-the-data) and placed it in `data/oracle`.
-Otherwise, *Tensorflow will download and use the original MNIST.*
+Make sure you have [downloaded the data](#get-the-data) and placed it in `data/oracle`. **Since there is no validation set in Oracle-MNIST, the official dataload package, i.e., `tensorflow.examples.tutorials.mnist`, cannot be directly used**.
+You can use `src/mnist_reader_tf` instead in this repo:

 ```python
 import mnist_reader_tf as mnist_reader